Biological Diversity I: Kingdoms of Organisms

 (3 Cr.)
 (GEN. ED. #6 with BIO 214)

 Study of the smallest unit of life focusing on the molecular characteristics of cell components that determine cell behavior.
 Topics include the composition and structure of the cell membrane, cytoplasm, and organelles in relation to transport, communication, metabolism, division, and locomotion.
 The models used to explain cell structure, function, and evolution are evaluated in terms of results from selected experiments.
 Three hours lecture, one hour discussion.
 Prerequisites: one college-level biology course and CHE 151 and CHE 152 (or CHE 152H).
 Fall semester.
-Lenkowski, Levin.
+Lenkowski, Levine.

 Techniques in Cell Biology